A theory of singular values for finite free probability: Introduction

 \end{rmk} Now given that if $p$ has only nonnegative roots, such a matrix $A$ can always be exhibited whatever the value of $m \geq d$, we are led to the following generalization:

 \begin{repdefn}{rectconvdefn}[Rectangular bivariate convolution] If

-Then for $\lambda:=\frac{d}{m}$ (for a given $d$, $m$ and $\lambda$ are in bijection), define the $\lambda$ -{\em rectangular additive convolution} of $p$ and $q$ as
+then for $\lambda:=\frac{d}{m}$ (for a given $d$, $m$ and $\lambda$ are in bijection), define the $\lambda$ -{\em rectangular additive convolution} of $p$ and $q$ as

-where $d\hat{Q}, d\hat{R}$ can be taken to be the Haar measure over the orthogonal group (it could be made more general but we won't extend it for the sake of simplicity). \end{repdefn} \begin{reprmk}{rectconvspec} We get the univariate rectangular convolution by plugging $y=1$:
+where $d\hat{Q}, d\hat{R}$ can be taken to be the Haar measure over the orthogonal group (it could be made more general but we won't extend it for the sake of simplicity). \end{repdefn}